Hayden-Holmes/room_booking_app/README.md

 - Seed data:
   - Reservations are preloaded for **April 30th**
   - Use this date to test availability and booking behavior

+  - **Note**
+  - In the final deployment on Render, **sucessfully** booking a room experiences significant latency (~1+ minute) before completing.
+The reservation is eventually created, but the delay is substantially higher than expected.
+  - This issue does **not occur in the local environment**, where bookings complete quickly.
+  - Initial hypothesis was that the delay was caused by email confirmation, as Render (free tier) does not support SMTP on port 587.
+However, configuring a 5-second SMTP timeout in `application.properties` did not resolve the issue.
+  - Based on current observations, the bottleneck is likely within the backend processing—potentially related to query execution (e.g., JPA Specifications)—though this has not been definitively confirmed.

 ## Core Functionalities